-NFL Week 8 Power Rankings: Ravens Rise; Patriots Continue Dominance
+NESN

 29. Atlanta Falcons (1-6; 29): Things are going to get really ugly for the Falcons, who face the Seahawks, Saints and Panthers over the next three weeks.

-30. Washington Redskins (1-6; 30): The Redskins had absolutely no chance of scoring against the 49ers in a torrential dowpour.
+30. Washington Redskins (1-6; 30): The Redskins had absolutely no chance of scoring against the 49ers in a torrential downpour.
 No. Chance.

 31. Cincinnati Bengals (0-7; 31): The paper bags were out in Cincinnati!